 2. Exemption from tax on Long-term capital gains:

 A new section 54 EE has been inserted in the Income Tax Act for startups who are eligible to exempt their tax on a long-term capital gain if such a long-term capital gain or a part thereof is invested in a fund notified by the Central Government within a period of six months from the date of transfer of the asset.
 The maximum amount that can be invested in the long-term specified asset is Rs 50 lakh.
 Such amount shall be remain invested in the specified fund for a period of 3 years.
 If withdrawn before 3 years, then the exemption will be revoked in the year in which money is withdrawn.

 3. Tax exemption on investments above the fair market value

-The government has exempted the tax being levied on investments above the fair market value in eligible startups.
-Such investments include investments made by resident angel investors, family or funds which are not registered as venture capital funds.
-Also, the investments made by incubators above fair market value is exempt.
+The government has exempted the tax on startups that are eligible.
+The tax is levied on investments above the fair market value.
+Such investments include investments made by resident angel investors, families or funds which are not registered as venture capital funds.
+Also, the investments made by incubators above fair market value are exempt.

 4. Tax exemption to Individual/HUF on investment of long-term capital gain in equity shares of Eligible Startups u/s 54GB.

 The existing provisions u/s 54GB allows the exemption from tax on long-term capital gains on the sale of a residential property if such gains are invested in the small or medium enterprises as defined under the Micro, Small and Medium Enterprises Act, 2006.
 But now this section has been amended to include exemption on capital gains invested in eligible start-ups also.